Our Top Rated Banks for Q4 2024

 Deposits and Funding Costs in the Spotlight for 2024

 Deposits are the lifeblood of all banks but for years have been underappreciated, undervalued, and basically ignored by executives who were more concerned about growing their loan portfolios and ancillary businesses than investing in the ability to build strong core deposit franchises.
 This neglect was exacerbated by the pandemic, when interest rates dropped to zero, stayed there, and consumers and businesses hoarded cash.
 The result was plentiful and cheap funding that was more than sufficient to support loan growth.
-A number of banks not only took the deposit portfolio for granted but adopted the incredibly stupid strategy to invest excess balances in longer term securities to juice yield and optimize net interest margin.
-That strategy had disastrous consequences for a few high profile banks as nervous depositors staged a 19the century style run on these banks using 21st century technology and crashed them seemingly overnight.
+A number of banks not only took the deposit portfolio for granted but adopted the incredibly reckless strategy of investing excess liquid funding in longer term securities to juice yield and optimize net interest margin.
+That strategy had disastrous consequences for a few high profile banks as nervous depositors staged a 19th century style run on these banks using 21st century technology and crashed them seemingly overnight.
 While the impact on the shareholders of these failed banks was catastrophic, the fallout impacted bank investors across the entire industry.
 The question is have both bankers and investors learned their lessons and started to pay attention to the size, characteristics, and strength of the core deposit portfolio as a primary driver of shareholder value?

 Balance Sheet Strategies Vary